cbpeterson/CATMicrobiome/README.md

 # CATMicrobiome

+### Author: Yushu Shi

+- **Reference**: Shi Y, Zhang L, Do K, Jenq RR, Peterson CB.
+(2024+) CAT: a conditional association test for microbiome data using a leave-out approach. *arXiv*. [https://doi.org/10.48550/arXiv.2309.08109](https://doi.org/10.48550/arXiv.2309.08109).

+## General info
+CATMicrobiome package performs conditional association test for the list of the taxa provided.
+The main function of the package is CAT.

 ## General info
 CATMicrobiome package performs conditional association test for the list of the taxa provided.
 The main function of the package is CAT.